the3dcoder/RGSToolkit/README.md

 Real Green Systems Tech Toolkit (Covering utilities for Service Assistant, CAW, and Mobile Live)

 To Add (Overall):
--Error checks and invalid input checks
+Error checks and invalid input checks
--Better UI
+Better UI
--Complete the general menu options
+Complete the general menu options
--Minimize forms
+Minimize forms
--Clean the code
+Clean the code
--Add ability to search/select databases and servers instead of typing -Printing capabilities
+Add ability to search/select databases and servers instead of typing Printing capabilities
+-
 -
 To Add (CAW):
 -Ability to export CAW data in multiple formats (to be determined) -Ability to email CAW information to customer support emails